ChHarding/Lattice/README.md

 - Lattice is made from crossing "strands" (symmetrical)
 - Lattice is defined by a radius, a number of horizontal steps h (must be ints) and a number of vertical steps v
+- h and v values will be relief stamped into teh STL files, along with the angle (aXXXXX), which is useful for setting up tracks parallel to the strand orientation in 3D printing.
 - Lattice will clipped and be placed at the center of a D363 Type 1 dogbone
 - The central part is 13 mm in x, 3.2 mm in y and 57 mm in z
 - The radius of the cylinders is always 1.6 mm to match the thickness of the dogbone